You control who has access to your Cloud Storage buckets and objects and what level of access they have.

 |This setup has a lower chance of data exposure.
 Adding permissions at the bucket level ensures that Max and Bella cannot see each other's data, even if new files are added to the buckets.||This setup has a higher chance of data exposure.
 If you do not set object permissions correctly, Max and Bella may be able to see each other's photos, as well as new files added to the bucket.|

-Cloud Storage offers two systems for granting users permission to access your buckets and objects: Cloud Identity and Access Management (Cloud IAM) and Access Control Lists (ACLs).
+Cloud Storage offers two systems for granting users permission to access your buckets and objects: IAM and Access Control Lists (ACLs).
 These systems act in parallel - in order for a user to access a Cloud Storage resource, only one of the systems needs to grant the user permission.

 ACLs control permissioning only for Cloud Storage resources and have limited permission options, but allow you to grant permissions per individual objects.
 You most likely want to use ACLs for the following use cases: